Primordial Gravitational Waves from Phase Transitions during Reheating: Gravitational Waves from Phase Transitions during Reheating

 where $v_w$ is the wall velocity.
 In the so-called ``detonation regime''~\cite{Espinosa:2010hh, Ellis:2018mja, Hindmarsh:2019phv}, this can be approximated using the Jouguet velocity as

-As we consider the evolution of GWs produced from PTs occurring during reheating, we account for the non-standard cosmological evolution through appropriate redshifting of the frequencies and the energy density.
-In particular, we distinguish between the PTs occurring after and during reheating.
+As we consider the evolution of GWs produced from PTs occurring during reheating, we account for the non-standard cosmological evolution through appropriate redshifting of the frequencies and the energy density, as described in Refs.~\cite{Allahverdi:2020bys, Gouttenoire:2021jhk, LISACosmologyWorkingGroup:2022jok}.
+In our particular scenario, we distinguish between the PTs that occur after and during reheating.
 Taking into account that the frequency of GWs always varies with the scale factor as $f \propto a^{-1}$, $f^i_0$ is related to $f^i_*$ through appropriate redshifting as

 where $T_0 \simeq 2.348 \times 10^{-10}$~MeV is the temperature of the CMB and $\gss(T_0) \simeq 3.94$~\cite{Planck:2018vyg}.
 It is convenient to introduce a factor of $H_*$ to recast this in the form